Actionable steps & tips for a successful compensation review process

 5. Decide on a course of action

-If your research reveals any gaps in compensation you’d like to close, decide what steps you’re going to take.
 For instance, will you raise employee salaries by a certain percentage across the board to address inflation, or will you only offer raises to high achievers?
-Will you make an update to your benefits package instead, so you can keep base salary, equity, and bonuses within budget?
-These are big questions, especially during The Great Resignation — and the more decisive your action, the better.
+Will you update your benefits package instead so you can keep base salary, equity, and bonuses within budget?

-6. Share your results with your people
+6. Share results with your people

 Even if the updates you’ve made are beneficial to your employees, the way you share these changes matters.
 Don’t just focus on what, but also on how you communicate changes you’ve made in compensation.

 “I have seen wonderful compensation models that no one understands (or uses) except the compensation professionals.
-So take the time to build context.
+So, take the time to build context.
 Explain the purpose of doing compensation reviews.
 Tell your employees how you created the compensation structure based on internal, external, and individual equity.
 Let them know the process is fair and open and who to talk to if they have questions about it.

 Tips for your compensation review process